Connecting the Dots Between Child Sponsorship, Prevention, Protection, & Possibilities for the Future

 One sponsored student who also went through the program is a young woman named Marjorie, who is the oldest of five children.
 At a young age, she dreamed of becoming a nurse or a teacher, but poverty denied her the opportunity to pursue higher education.
 She tried to fund her education by working different jobs to pay school fees and projects, but struggled in her studies because of the difficulties she experienced.
 She shared, “By God’s grace and blessing, I was favored to be one of WHI sponsored children around the world.
 I studied at Batotitik Mission Academy Institute (BMAI) and [this] made a big difference in my life.
 Though along the way there were still struggles and challenges with peers and family needs, I continued to pursue my studies.”

 That was several years ago.

 This year, Marjorie graduated with a BS in Education.
 She also received an award for the Best Thesis Defense, and not only that, but she is returning to work at BMAI and hopes to encourage other children in achieving their dreams despite the many challenges they may face.

 “To WHI supporters…from local to international, thank you for choosing me among kids to be one of the scholars.
 I am thankful for the opportunities and lives used by God to help people like me and giving me the chance to know God and have a better future.”

 In order to maximize the impact of the sponsorship program, WHI focuses on partner schools and specific villages, varying the program slightly to adjust to cultural specifics and community needs.
 This lets us attend to children’s holistic needs, including building wells in schools or villages, providing training for parents and community leaders, and more.

 You can book a Child Sponsorship Event for your community, organization, or church or request a Child Sponsorship Event kit!
-Learn more about our Child Sponsorship program, Enable the Children, or our Ukrainian program, Hope House.
+Learn more about our Child Sponsorship program, or the Enable the Children program that supports children living with disabilities and their families.